If you have any queries about your child’s appointment please contact us on 0151 604 7039.

 If your child receives a diagnosis of epilepsy, his/her care will be shared by the nurse and the consultant.
 Many issues can be dealt with quickly by telephone, so that unnecessary clinic appointments can be avoided.
 The epilepsy nurse has close links with all the schools and nurseries on the Wirral and provides training for the teaching staff on a regular basis.

-Epilepsy clinics are held at Arrowe Park Hospital and Victoria Central Health Centre in some of the local special needs schools.
+Epilepsy clinics are held at Arrowe Park Hospital and Victoria Central hospital and in some of the local special needs schools.